nwcourses/nwcourses.github.io/COM421/week7.md

 We'd therefore need to implement this using a loop within a loop.
 The outer loop would be the successive iterations, whereas the inner loop would be used to perform the swapping operations of *one* particular iteration of the algorithm.

+**It should be noted that on the first iteration of the bubble sort, the largest value will be correctly in place at the end of the list.
+So on the second iteration, we do not need to consider the last position in the index; for example if there are 5 values, we only need to consider 4 in the second iteration.
+Similarly, at the end of the second iteration, the second-biggst value will be correctly placed, so on the third iteration we do not need to consider the final two values of the list.**

 ### Exercise 1